11 Accessing Data

 scale_fill_viridis_c()

 This chapter explored two packages that use APIs to access data directly from its source.
 The googlesheets4 package lets you import data from a Google Sheet.
 It’s particularly useful when you’re working with survey data, as it makes it easy to update your reports when new results come in.
-If you don’t work with Sheets, you could use similar packages to fetch data from Excel365 (Microsoft365R), Qualtrics (qualtRics), Survey Monkey (surveymonkey), and other sources.
+If you don’t work with Google Sheets, you could use similar packages to fetch data from Excel365 (Microsoft365R), Qualtrics (qualtRics), Survey Monkey (svmkrR), and other sources.